CSU and the CARES Act

 To be eligible a student must have been eligible to participate in programs under Title IV of the Higher Education Act.
 Criteria included, but is not limited to: U.S. citizenship or eligible noncitizen, a valid Social Security number, registration with the Selective Service (if the student is male); and a high school diploma, GED, or completion of high school in approved homeschool setting.
 Students who were enrolled exclusively online as of March 13, 2020 were not eligible for an Emergency Financial Aid Grant.

 Clarks Summit University has issued Emergency Cash grants on three occasions.

 - Initial grants were provided to eligible students who had completed a FAFSA on May 5, 2020.
 Full time residential students were awarded $1,000 each, full time commuter students were awarded $500 each, and part time students were provided $41.67 per credit based on SP20 enrollment.

-- A second round of grants was issued after Financial Aid contacted students who had not completed a FAFSA and verified that they were otherwise eligible for the grant, an additional 10 students were provided $1,000 each.
-The second round of awards totaled $10,000.
+- A second round of grants was issued after Financial Aid contacted students who had not completed a FAFSA and verified that they were otherwise eligible for the grant.